Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 - Home Page
     * Image of Restaurant on website must load correctly.
         - [click here to view the result](assets/testing/homepage.png)
-    * I checked the menu section in the middle of home page and images of three different catagery on the menu section are Maincourse,Starters and Desserts are loaded correctly.
+    * I checked the menu section in the middle of home page and images of three different category on the menu section are Maincourse,Starters and Desserts are loaded correctly.
         - [click here to view the result](assets/testing/homepage.png)
     * I checked if I click Maincourse  will go to the Maincourse section in Menu page.
         - [click here to view the result](assets/testing/menu1.png)